Royal College of Music: Background

-Even before the 1880 report, it had become clear that the NTSM would not fulfil the role of national music conservatoire.
-As early as 13 July 1878, a meeting was held at Marlborough House, London under the presidency of the Prince of Wales, "for the purpose of taking into consideration the advancement of the art of music and establishing a college of music on a permanent and more extended basis than that of any existing institution".
-The original plan was to merge the Royal Academy of Music and the National Training School of Music into a single, enhanced organisation.
-The NTSM agreed, but after prolonged negotiations, the Royal Academy refused to enter into the proposed scheme.

 In 1881, with George Grove as a leading instigator and with the support of the Prince of Wales, a draft charter was drawn up for a successor body to the NTSM.
 The Royal College of Music occupied the premises previously home to the NTSM and opened there on 7 May 1883.
 Grove was appointed its first director.
 There were 50 scholars elected by competition and 42 fee-paying students.

 Early years

 Grove, a close friend of Sullivan, loyally maintained that the new college was a natural evolution from the NTSM.
 In reality, his aims were radically different from Sullivan's.
 In his determination that the new institution should succeed as a training ground for orchestral players, Grove had two principal allies: the violinist Henry Holmes and the composer and conductor Charles Villiers Stanford.
 They believed that a capable college orchestra would not only benefit instrumental students, but would give students of composition the essential chance to experience the sound of their music.
 The college's first intake of scholarship students included 28 who studied an orchestral instrument.
 The potential strength of the college orchestra, including fee-paying instrumental students, was 33 violins, five violas, six cellos, one double bass, one flute, one oboe and two horns.
 Grove appointed 12 professors of orchestral instruments, in addition to distinguished teachers in other musical disciplines including Jenny Lind (singing), Hubert Parry (composition), Ernst Pauer (piano), Arabella Goddard (piano) and Walter Parratt (organ).

 The old premises proved restrictive and a new building was commissioned in the early 1890s on a new site in Prince Consort Road, South Kensington.
 The building was designed by Sir Arthur Blomfield in Flemish Mannerist style in red brick dressed with buff-coloured Welden stone.
 Construction began in 1892 and the building opened in May 1894.
 The building was largely paid for by two large donations from Samson Fox, a Yorkshire industrialist, whose statue, along with that of the Prince of Wales, stands in the entrance hall.

 Grove retired at the end of 1894 and was succeeded as director by Hubert Parry.